 John James' parents seem to have been Robert Andrew Boyd and Mary.
-They, too, I need more information on.
-If I've got the right people, my Robert was baptized in London, 1815.
-I think Robert was involved in sugar, a partner, I think, in a sugar refinery.
+Robert was baptized in London, 1815.
+Robert was involved in sugar.
 A source of many fortunes.
-And... forgive me, reliable dates not to hand, but I THINK it was in the 1871 census, shortly after Robert Andrew died, he left two sons (John, I THINK...
-I have the information, but not to hand) and my grandfather (Thomas Lunham Boyd), as young men (in 20's) employers (according to the census return) of scores of men.
+In the 1871 census, shortly after Robert Andrew died, he left two sons John James and my grandfather (Thomas Lunham Boyd), as young men (in 20's) employers (according to the census return) of scores of men.
 Each.

 Be here's where threads of the plot thicken.
 MOST things I have about all of the Boyds center on London.
 (There are connections to Liverpool and Cork, Ireland... but we'll come to that)... but Mary was from Northumberland.
-And Thomas Lunham Boyd, and the other employer-brother were in Longformacus at the time of the (1871?? (or '81)) census.
-Just visiting... grandmother's relatives?
+And Thomas Lunham Boyd, and the other employer-brother were in Longformacus at the time of the 1871 census.
+Just visiting?... grandmother's relatives?